tilt-dev/tilt.build/blog/_posts/2019-08-27-multi-container-live-update.md

 ## What’s next?

 Awareness of multiple containers on a single pod sets us up for awareness of multiple containers across multiple pods--from here, it’ll be much easier to implement Live Updates of a single image across multiple pods.
-Want to be running multiple replicas of a pod in dev?
-[Let us know](https://tilt.dev/contact)!
+Want to be running multiple replicas of a pod in dev? <a href="mailto:hi@tilt.dev">Let us know</a>!

 In the meantime, take this new functionality for a spin, and enjoy the wind in your hair as you update _all_ your containers with speed.
 As always, if you run into problems, or have a use case that you want us to support, [get in touch](https://tilt.dev/contact).